 For that extra $50 you’ll get triple points on travel and dining, Priority Pass lounge access, Global Entry credit and more.
 If you use the lounge pass just once during the year, it will cover the extra cost.

-American Express offers a lot different Membership Rewards cards, but the Premier Rewards Gold Card from American Express is probably the best single option for earning points.
+American Express offers a lot different Membership Rewards cards, but the American Express® Premier Rewards Gold Card is probably the best single option for earning points.
 It has a slightly higher annual fee of $195 (waived the first year), but you also get an annual $100 airline fee credit.
 That covers half of the cost of the card.

 You’ll get 25,000 points after spending $2,000 in the first three months, plus triple points on airfare and double points on gas, groceries and dining out.
 You’ll be earning points fast if you use this card for everyday purchases.